ekamperi/ekamperi.github.io/_posts/2021-04-13-gini-index-vs-entropy-decision-trees.md

 {% endraw %}
 {% endhighlight %}

+And this is the ROC curve which shows how horrible our classifier is.

 <p align="center">
 <img style="width: 80%; height: 80%" src="{{ site.url }}/images/decision_trees/gini_auc.png" alt="Gini vs entropy ROC curv">
 </p>

+Let's take a look at the decision tree itself.
+You may notice that the left node has 10 observations of the minority class and 989 of the dominant class.

 {% highlight R %}
 {% raw %}